42

 length(TRUE)

-This is a design choice from S (Section 2.3).
-S was built for people who work with columns of data, not individual numbers.
-A temperature reading is rarely interesting on its own; you care about the whole column: all 365 days, all 50 stations, all 10 years.
-So S made the column the basic unit of computation, and R inherited that decision.
-There is no separate type for “one number” versus “many numbers.”
-There are only vectors, and some of them happen to have length 1.
+#> [1] 1Why would a language erase the distinction between “one thing” and “many things”?
+Because S (Section 2.3), the language R descends from, was built for people who work with columns of data, not individual numbers.
+A single temperature reading is rarely interesting on its own; you care about the whole column.
+So S made the column the basic unit of computation, and R inherited that decision wholesale, which means every operation you write, from arithmetic to comparison, has to reckon with that choice.

-Once you see this, half of R’s behavior makes sense. x * 2 works the same whether x has one element or a million, because x is always a vector.
-R doesn’t need a special case for scalars; it just operates on vectors.
+x * 2 works the same whether x has one element or a million, because x is always a vector and R doesn’t need a special case for scalars; it just operates on vectors.
+But how do you build them?

 4.2 Atomic vectors